frnsys/bkup/readme.md

 ## The scripts

-There are a few scripts, each with a different functinoality:
+There are a few scripts, each with a different functionality:

 `backitup`